Big City, Little Homestead

 I would be remiss to not mention the ground cherries.
 I bought many of these plants as seedlings from the company that helped me with the driveway work, and they specialize in urban potagers.
 So compared to starting things from seed, it’s greater expense, but it’s a jump on the growing season.
 The reward: I have quite a large bush of them this year.

-One other factor about this incredible growth and harvest: I applied a lot of chemical fertilizer this year.
-Previous years, it was only compost.
-I’m a little disappointed that it is such a necessity, but it actually is.
+But there is one other factor about this incredible growth and harvest: I applied a lot of chemical fertilizer this year.
+In previous years, it was only compost.
+I’m a little disappointed that it seems to be such a necessity, but it definitely has something to do with how much there is to harvest.

 Biophilia month: Things to know and observe about wasps